Holistic Deep Learning: The Holistic Deep Learning Approach

-We first introduce the full HDL network for a classification problem over points $\bx\in \mathbb{R}^M$ whose target $y$ is one of $K$ different classes.
-For simplicity of notation, we would illustrate the HDL network over a fully-connected network.
+We introduce the HDL framework for a classification problem over points $\bx\in \mathbb{R}^M$ whose target $y\in [K]$ is one of $K$ different classes (we use the notation [n] to denote the set $\{1, \hdots, n\}$).
+We illustrate our approach over a fully-connected neural network for simplicity of notation, but the framework remains the same for convolutional neural networks.

 For $x \in \mathbb{R}$, define $[x]^+ = \max \{0,x\}$ (the ReLU function).
 Given weight matrices $\bbw^\ell\in \mathbb{R}^{r_{\ell-1}\times r_{\ell}}$ and bias vectors $\bb^\ell\in \mathbb{R}^{r_\ell}$ for $\ell\in [L]$, such that $r_0= M, r_L = K$, the corresponding feed-forward neural network with $L$ layers and ReLU activation functions is defined by the equations: